SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 We learned how to do that in Week 1 Unit 5 of this course.
 In the demo for creating a Jenkins job, we used the repository `https://github.com/fwilhe/address-manager` as an example.
 We recommend to use your own `address-manager` repository (for example `https://github.com/{your-GitHub-username}/address-manager`) as the branch source in Jenkins.

+Additional information on how to use the cx-server can be found in the [operations guide](https://github.wdf.sap.corp/MA/cloud-s4-sdk-pipeline/blob/master/doc/operations/operations-guide.md).

 #### Unit 3: Deep Dive into the Continuous Delivery Pipeline